 There is no one path to finding happiness, but there are some lifestyle changes you can make to become more receptive to happiness.
 Without further ado, here are 3 lifestyle hacks that may lead to a happier you.

-Get better sleep: Especially with daylight saving time approaching, it’s important to keep your body’s clock in check.
+Especially when daylight saving time approaches, it’s important to keep your body’s clock in check.
 Sleep specialists recommend adjusting your sleep schedule gradually starting two to three days — or even a week — before the clocks turn back.
 It’s also a good idea to go outside earlier in the day to help you sleep better at night.
 Making the most of the time spent outdoors is particularly important for night owls who might not take advantage of the extra hour of natural morning light.
 Try to limit caffeine, alcohol, and exercise at night, and avoid artificial light near bedtime.
 That means putting away your phones and tablets at least 30 minutes before bedtime.

 Reconnect with art